 - Erana from Quest for Glory is a bit shyer than you'd expect from her legends.

-- Kevin from Seiken Densetsu 3.
-What's odd about this (and maybe a subversion) is that his fellow beastmen have no problem speaking to humans.
+- Kevin from Trials of Mana doesn't speak properly.
+What's odd about this is that his fellow beastmen have no problem speaking to humans.

 - Otacon from Metal Gear Solid and its sequels.
 He's kind to animals, and a genius with machinery, but he's also a socially awkward Shrinking Violet with a tendency to trust the wrong people.
 (Oddly enough - see Nepeta, Temple Grandin, etc. - Otacon being on the autism spectrum is fairly popular Fanon.)